 Justice in Iryna

 Iryna's justice system has two components: the City Guard (formerly Iryna PD) is in charge of investigations and arrests, while the District Courts are in charge of trials and sentencing.
-In cases with multiple defendants or a foreign defendant, the Parliament Park District Court takes responsibilty.
+In cases with unclear jurisdiction, the Parliament Park District Court takes responsibilty.
 Defendants can hire a private lawyer for a fee or be provided a public lawer for no cost.
 The lawyer argues their client's case before one judge, for minor charges, or a panel of three, for severe charges.
 Appeals, if accepted, are re-tried by a panel of three judges from the same District Court who were not involved in the original trial.
-The exception to this rule is Upper Old Iryna, since there are not enough residents to have more than three judges.
-A case can only be appealed to Parliament if the judge or judges believe that there is not sufficient precedent to decide the case fairly.
+The exception to this rule is Upper Old Iryna, since there are not enough residents to necessitate more than three judges.
+A case can be appealed to Parliament if the judge or judges believe that there is not sufficient precedent to decide the case fairly.
 Parliament can either affirm the law as written or rewrite the legal code to add additional clarity.
 Irynians found guilty of criminal charges are assigned a parole officer with whom they must meet regularly to ensure that they are fulfilling the obligations of their sentence.

 Minor Charges